 - The Office of Enrollment Management sends all materials (originals) to the Registrar’s Office at Hunter College, where the student’s record is updated; the student will be given duplicates.

 - The Office of Enrollment Management directs the student to the Director of Student Services for subsequent advisement.

 Note: No more than six credits of graduate study in fields other than social work will be accepted.
 A maximum of six credits of non-social work graduate coursework may be transferred to the School if these credits were taken in related fields within the last five years.

 Courses Subject to Waiver or Transfer

-Courses that may be considered either for waiver or credit transfer are the first Social Welfare Policy and Services course, (SSW 701), two required courses in Human Behavior and the Social Environment (SSW 711 and 712) and the first Social Work Research course (SSW 751).
-Students seeking to transfer research credit may be asked to attend SSW 751 in order to develop the research project they will be required to execute in SSW 752 (Research 2).
+Courses that may be considered either for waiver or credit transfer are the first Social Welfare Policy and Services course, (SSW 701), the two required courses in Human Behavior and the Social Environment (SSW 711 and 712), and the Social Work Research courses (SSW 751and SSW 752).
 Practice method courses generally cannot be waived.
-Some professional curriculum areas require a waiver exam.
-Students who feel they have mastered the material covered by a course through prior study may choose to take a waiver examination.
-Passing the exam does not mean that the student is awarded credits of the waived course; instead, doing so only exempts the student from that required course.

 Note: Waiver of courses does not release a student from the necessity of completing the total number of credits required for the degree.
 Transfer credits, when approved by the Office of the Dean, can be used toward the degree.